MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 ## Power BI admin controls for usage metrics

-Usage metrics reports are a feature that the Power BI or Office 365 administrator can turn on or off.
+Usage metrics reports are a feature that the administrator or Power BI administrator can turn on or off.
 Administrators have granular control over which users have access to usage metrics; they are **On** by default for all users in the organization.

 > [!NOTE]
 > Only admins for the Power BI tenant can see the Admin portal and edit settings.